PostHog/posthog.com/contents/blog/startup-data-stack.md

 ![Series A](../images/blog/startup-data-stack/series-a.png)

-... and what we're building at PostHog to make the whole mess a little less painful for growing startups.
+...and what we're building at PostHog to make this mess less painful for growing startups.

 TL;DR: The so-called "modern data stack" sucks.
 We want to fix that.

 ## The MVP data stack

-At the start, data needs and collection is straightforward.
+When a product is forming, data needs and collection is straightforward.
 A typical pre-product-market fit startup doesn't need many tools.
 We call this the MVP data stack.

-The goal of the MVP data stack is to get a signal that what you are building is working.
+The goal of the MVP data stack is to get a signal that what you are [building is working](/blog/early-stage-analytics).
 Teams need quick and easy tools that give them data for:

 - Site visitors
 - Leads, signups
 - Product usage
 - Revenue

-To do this, they need:
+To do this, they use:

 - Website and/or product analytics
 - A customer relationship manager (CRM)